ATTPC/attpc_sentry/README.md

 ## Server API

-The sentry server has two endpoints, `/status` and `/catalogue`. `/status` will query the status of a path and disk to return the associated disk usage statistics. `/catalogue` will move the DAQ run datafiles to a run-specific location.
+The sentry server has three endpoints

+- `/status`: query the status of a directory and disk
+- `/catalogue`: move the DAQ run datafiles to a run-specific location
+- `/backup`: backup the DAQ .xcfg configuration files

 To use each endpoint POST the following JSON:

 ```json
 {